Gleeber/Stock-Simulator-Web-Game/README.md

 [Linux](https://www.docker.com/products/docker#/linux)), run

 ```
-docker pull dgpalmieri/stock-simulator
+docker build . -t stock-simulator
 ```

 and then

 ```
-docker run -p 8888:5000 dgpalmieri/stock-simulator
+docker run -p 5000:5000 stock-simulator
 ```

 Now, it should say somthing along the lines of "This app is running".
-If you open a browser and go to 127.0.0.1:8888, you should see the wonderfully feature-full Stock Simulator Web App in its full glory.
+If you open a browser and go to 127.0.0.1:5000, you should see the wonderfully feature-full Stock Simulator Web App in its full glory.